don-v/JSBooks/EloquentJS_3rdEd/P0_Intro/notes/00_Introduction.md

 existing programs, so new browsers can still run old programs.
 In this book, teach uses the JS version from 2017!

+Web browsers are not the only platforms on which JS is used.
+Some database, such as MongoDB and CouchDB, use JS as their scripting and query language.
+Several platforms for dekstop and server programming, most notably the Node.js project (the subject of C20), provide an environment for programming JS outside of the browser.

+## CODE, AND WHAT TO DO WITH IT

+_Code_ is the text that makes up programs.
+Most chapters in this book contain quite a lot of code.
+I believe reading code and writing code are indispensible parts of learning to program.
+Try to not just glance over the examples -- read them attentively and understand them.
+This may be slow and confusing at first, but I promise that you'll quickly get the hang of it.
+The same goes for the exercises.
+Don't assume you understand them until you've actually written a working solution.

 <!-- HERE -- what is javascript! -->